namlook/mongokit/README.md

 Saving the object will call the `validate()` method.

-And you can use more complex structure:
+And you can use a more complex structure as follows:

 ```python
 >>>  @connection.register